civicrm/release-management/doc/merger-intro.md

 CiviCRM began as singular product and grew into a diverse community/ecosystem.
 This diversity works in multiple levels.

-Firstly, there's the permutations of functionality in the project itself -- Contacts, Activities, Contributions, etc;
+Firstly, there's the permutations of *functionality* in the project itself:

+* Contacts, Activities, Contributions, etc;
+* Drupal, WordPress, etc;
+* PayPal, Authorize.net, etc;
-Drupal, WordPress, etc; Paypal, Authorize.net, etc; web-UI, CLI, REST, etc.
+* Web-UI, CLI, REST, etc.

-Secondly, there's the permutations of how CiviCRM users build on the software:
+Secondly, there's the permutations of *how* CiviCRM users build on the software:

 * Run one site -- or run a hundred sites -- or run one site with a hundred subsites.
 * Use the unmodified, stock software -- or maintain forks with a dozen patches on top.
-* Publish extensions for the general public -- or develop in-house extensions for quirky use-cases.
+* Publish extensions for the general public -- or develop in-house extensions for bespoke use-cases.
 * Choose among one or two extremely common themes -- or write totally bespoke themes to fine-tune the front-end and/or back-end appearance.
 * Specialize in Drupal development or WordPress development -- and maintain deep integrations.
 * Specialize in data migration/ETL or mobile apps or Python or NodeJS -- and rely heavily on REST integration.